kwells4/groceries/recipies.md

 2. Wisk ingredients for the tofu.
 3. Cut tofu into small pieces and toss with the tofu sauce, marinate for 20 minutes
 4. Mix all ingredients for the sauce except garlic, ginger, and sesame oil
-5. Saute tofu in a skillet until well browned
+5. Saute tofu in a skillet until well browned or at 400 for 10-15 minutes
 6. Saute garlic and ginger with oil.
 Add the rest of the sauce and cook until thickened.
 Add the seasme oil and tofu.
 7. Serve with cooked carrots and broccoli